-If you’re taking in 60 grams of carbs a day on your diet, you’re holding onto approximately 210 grams of water.
+If you’re consuming 60 grams of carbs a day, you’re holding onto approximately 210 grams of water.
 That’s about half a pound of water.

 However, glycogen is far from the only substance or factor that can cause your body to retain extra water.
-Excess sodium (salt), something found in a lot of cheat day foods, can also cause your body to hold onto water on top of the water held onto by your glycogen.
+Excess sodium (salt), something commonly found in your favorite cheat meals, can also cause your body to hold onto the water on top of the water held onto by your glycogen.
 Once you factor in the effects of other things you ate and drank, your hormones, and your unique body composition, you can see why your weight can fluctuate so much.

-A cheat day every once in a while will not erase weeks and months of hard work.
-You can’t gain huge amounts of fat over a day or two.
+A cheat day every once in a while will not erase weeks and months of hard workouts and careful calorie counting.
+You can’t put on pounds of fat over one weekend

-Changing your body composition and losing weight is a long-term process, but if you do it right, you’ll have results that last.
+Changing your body composition and losing weight is a long-term process, but if you do it right, you’ll have long-term results.
 Quick fixes and crash diets that focus on cutting out nearly all carbohydrates for a short period don’t actually achieve lasting results, and now that you understand a little about glycogen, you also understand why.

 However, this doesn’t mean you can get carried away on cheat days.